-Refreshing and full of seasonal flavors, this sherbet is made with mint, lime, and ripe honeydew melon.
+This homemade honeydew sorbet is the perfect fruit dessert for the season!
+Full of seasonal flavors, this sorbet is made with mint, lime, and ripe honeydew melon.
 Just a touch of cream goes a long way in this cool dessert to create a luxurious texture while the tequila helps keep it soft in the freezer.

 One thing I recommend investing in is a counter-top ice cream maker.
-I use a Cuisinart and I love it, but there are definitely others out there and most are reasonably priced.
+I use a Cuisinart ice cream maker and I love it.
+Other than that all you’ll need is a blender and a loaf pan (for freezing)

-Once you have the equipment you need it’s unbelievably easy to whip up a batch of ice cream.
+Once you have the equipment needed, honeydew sorbet is unbelievably easy to whip up.
 This recipe in particular takes 5 hours total; most of due to chilling and freezing.
-Hands-on time for this recipe is only 10 minutes — my point exactly for how easy it is.
+Hands-on time for this recipe is only 10 minutes, if that tells you anything about how easy it is!

 Another great thing about this recipe is that it is so versatile.
 Don’t like honeydew melon?
 Would rather use mango or use basil instead of mint?
 No problem!